segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 This call accesses the session ID stored in the browser's local storage.
 You can review the [retrieval code](https://github.com/segmentio/action-destinations/blob/12255568e4a6d35cf05ee79a118ee6c1a6823f31/packages/browser-destinations/destinations/amplitude-plugins/src/sessionId/index.ts#L64){:target="_blank”}.

-###  Why is Segment not automatically adding the session_id to my Web Events?
+###  Why doesn't Segment automatically add the session_id to my Web Events?

 For Segment to automatically add the session_id to your web events, your website must allow the following URL: